watashiSHUN/chromeExtension/README.md

 * refactor chrome code into an Angular service
 * the extension button shows about (availability offline)
 * double click on chrome tabs to sort them
-* youtube block, make it enter the theatre mode
+* youtube block videos from a certain channel, make it enter the theatre mode
 * make the block list dynamic, generated using ML?

 DEBUG list: